 * * *

-As I was sipping on an “All -Day IPA” at Chico Feo last week, a polite young couple plopped down next to me at the bar.
+As I was sipping on an “All -Day IPA” at Chico Feo in those amiable days before the pandemic, a polite young couple plopped down next to me at the bar.
 The male was unusually clean cut for the clientele, with short well-kempt hair and sporting some subdued ink on his right arm.
 His lovely companion spoke with a slight accent, so I asked her where she hailed from.